lucapette/web/main/content/writing/how-to-structure-a-monorepo.md

 The monorepo has much more structure now.
-It's not so flat anymore and there's a clear separation of responsibility between the parts of the system that have a UI and the under the hoods part.
+It's not so flat anymore and there's a clear separation of responsibility between the parts of the system that have a UI and the under-the-hood parts.

 There's still an overlap between the way you organised your teams and the way your monorepo looks like.
 The monorepo needed to scale and so did your teams.